Control-C/PMSG/BLE-bluetooth-privacy-signal/README.md

 # BLE Privacy Signal

-Workshop convention so a person can say **do not record me** over Bluetooth, and a camera wearable can say **I have a camera / I am recording**.
+Concept convention so a person can say **do not record me** over Bluetooth, and a camera wearable can say **I have a camera / I am recording**.

 PMSG is the first proof of concept that **checks these symbols while recording**.